demon386/SmartMarkdown/readme.md

 	- Use **Ctrl+c Ctrl+n** to move to the next headline (any level); **Ctrl+c Ctrl+p** to the previous one.
 	- Use **Ctrl+c Ctrl+f** to move to the next headline (same level or higher level); **Ctrl+c Ctrl+b** to the previous one.
 - **Smart table**
-	- Current the smart table suppose only Grid table format of [Pandoc](http://johnmacfarlane.net/pandoc/README.html).
+	- Currently, the smart table suppose only the Grid table format of [Pandoc](http://johnmacfarlane.net/pandoc/README.html).
 	- The behavior is like the table in Org-mode.
 If you are unfamiliar with Org-mode, just use | (vertical line) to separate the column (e.g. | header1 | header 2 |), and use the **TAB** to reformat the table at point.
 Everything would fall into the place.
 Add +- and then press TAB for adding separator between rows.
 Add += and then press TAB for adding separator between header and the table body.
 Read the Grid tables section of [Pandoc User grid](http://johnmacfarlane.net/pandoc/README.html#tables) for more information.
 	- Use **TAB** to move forward a cell in table, **Shift+TAB** to move backward.
 	- Personally I plan to use grid table as a basis and add command for converting to other table formats if necessary.